melwyncarlo/ProjectEuler/README.md

 * `./run 1`

 <br>
-To clean the projects, by removing the executables and restoring the folder to its former state, use the following command: `./make clean`
+To clean the projects, by removing the executables and restoring the folder to its former state, use the following command:

+<br> `./make clean`

 ### <br>Note